AlfonsoPajader/Azure-Honeypot-Project/README.md

 # Azure-Honeypot-Project

 # Objective
 A honeypot will be created using a VM in Azure.
-The VM's RDP port will be open for attackers.
-Meanwhile, the creator will be able collect and analyze logs with the help of a geographical map.
-Attackers will be plotted on to the map as they try to go for the honeypot.
+The VM's firewall and RDP port will be open for attackers.
+Meanwhile, analysts can collect and analyze logs of the attacks.
+The live attacks towards the honeypot will be plotted on to the geographical Azure Sentinel map.

 # Skills Learned
 - Developed a vulnerable VM in Azure to act as a honeypot.